 - Instagram pics to Twitter as a picture (not a link)

 - Fitbit Aria scale weight log to Misfit

 - Automatically “save” newly Shazam-ed songs to Spotify Playlist

 As you can see I have a lot of stuff happening with various notifications about my car, social networking linking, communication with Amy, and moving songs onto a Spotify playlist.
 This is really just the tip of the iceberg though.
 There is so much more that a person can do; it’s almost staggering.

 IFTTT also has three other apps: DO Button and DO Camera and DO Note.
 The DO Button is kind of like a manual trigger that can be set to run a workflow.
 All of these are manual triggers that execute the programmed workflows on demand.
 Here are a few DO Buttons that I have set up…

 - Thinking of Cole Button that texts (via email) my son that I’m thinking of him.

-- Thinking of Amy Button that texts (via email) my wife that I’m thinking of her.
+- Thinking of Amy Button that texts (via email) her that I’m thinking of her.

-- On My Way Home Button that texts (via email) my wife that I’m on my way home and asks if she needs anything.
+- On My Way Home Button that texts (via email) Amy that I’m on my way home and asks if she needs anything.

 I don’t really use DO Camera, but I probably should start using it.
 You can set up useful workflows using your phone’s camera that does something.
 For example, one workflow can be every time you take a picture, it will upload the picture to Dropbox, Google Drive, or Microsoft OneDrive.
 It would be great for taking pics of receipts and then automatically uploading them to a shared cloud folder where you and a significant other keep receipts until they’re reconciled.
 That is just one of almost an endless list of possibilities one can use these apps for.